How to stop repossession of your house

 What happens to your house after you’ve been evicted?

-Once you have vacated the property, your mortgage lender will make plans to sell it.
-Your house will usually be put on the market as soon as it is vacant.
+Repossessed houses will be resold by the mortgage lender.
+They will usually put your house on the market as soon as it is vacant.
 The mortgage lender has a responsibility to get the highest possible price for your property and will seek independent expert advice, however many will choose to sell repossessed properties at auction.

 What happens to your mortgage after your home is repossessed?

 The proceeds from the house sale will be used to clear your outstanding debt.
-If there is any surplus after the mortgage and any relevant fees have been repaid, you will be given the remaining profit.
+Any surplus left after the mortgage has been repaid will be given to you.
 If the proceeds from the sale are not enough to cover the amount you owe, you will be responsible for the outstanding ‘shortfall debt’.
 You will need to make arrangements with the mortgage lender to repay the outstanding debt.
 This debt will usually continue to accrue interest.

 Although missed mortgage payments are the leading cause of home repossession, there are a number of other circumstances that can prompt lenders to take action.